Have you been told you don’t have enough bone for a dental implant? A sinus lift may be your solution!

-The procedure itself can last anywhere from 90 to 120 minutes with healing time around two to three days.
-After the initial sinus lift procedure, you’ll have a post-op appointment roughly seven to 10 days after where your stitches will be removed and the oral surgeon will ensure that everything is healing well.
+The procedure itself can last anywhere from 90 to 120 minutes with healing time around 2 to 3 days.
+After the initial sinus lift procedure, you’ll have a post-op appointment roughly 7 to 10 days later where your stitches will be removed and the oral surgeon will ensure that everything is healing well.

 How long after a sinus lift are dental implants an option?